peterrod54/Compliance/README.md

 # Automated Cybersecurity Compliance Reporting
 Tired of manually generating compliance reports?
 Automating the process gives your organization a centralized, up-to-date view of your security posture, making compliance much more efficient.
 This automation ensures your reports adhere to major frameworks like HIPAA, SOX, and PCI.

-Below are the steps required to install an automated cybersecurity compliance reporting infrastructure.
+Below are the steps required to install automated compliance reporting.

 ## Step 1
 Get the **_download.zip_** file from the following file repository: [Google Docs](https://drive.google.com/file/d/17Oq_zRMbcevm0gGnoUh8kSIk5mPe0ydl/view?usp=sharing). (**_Note: Right-Click link and select new tab_**)